Miscellaneous index page

 Script coding is the equivalent of sending out the script of a play to many theatres - the recipient may have cheap hand held TV and will see and hear sound and small image, a the wealthy recipient will have expensive hardware and see a large screen high definition video with beautiful people and hi-fi sound, all to suit their personal desires.
 Talk about a complete shock for Logie Baird.
 Imagine millions of people watching worldwide a single transmission of some rubbish soap programme at 64kbit/s but with every viewer seeing different images and sound and in qualities and with feature sets to suit their local fantasies.
 Logie really should have used a photocopier and just sent the text script to everyone instead.

-Anyway to get back to some immediate reality here are some useful links:
+Anyway to get back to some immediate reality here is a useful link:

 All pages on this satsig.net web site are Copyright Satellite Signals Limited © 2005 all rights reserved.